 Responses to each of the SF-12 items are scored and expressed on a scale of 0-100 for each of the eight health dimensions.
 Interpretation of the SF-12 is based on the mean average scores.

+Administration options

-Administration options Choice of route of administration
+Choice of route of administration

 Consider what dose form is most practical and effective?
+Pharmaceutical-quality cannabis-based medicine assure purity and dose consistency.

 Table: administration method considerations [36-40]